wechaty/docusaurus/jekyll/_posts/2021-11-07-gsod-2021-improve-introduction-and-explanation-project-joint-report.md

 We would also love to extend our sincere gratitude to the all the members of the other teams.
 It was nice having your company for the entire GSoD period.

 Finally this wouldn't have been possible without the support of Google.
-Thank you so much for starting this initiative.
+Thank you so much for sponsoring this project.